Denmark women's national rugby union team

 The Denmark women's national rugby union team are a national sporting side of Denmark, representing them at rugby union.
 The side played their first test match in 2003 against the Netherlands.

 History

+Denmark made their test debut against the Netherlands on 8 May 2003 in Amsterdam, the Dutch routed them 113–0.
+So far, Denmark has only played five international games and participated in just two regional tournaments — the 2003 and 2004 FIRA Women's Championships.

+On 2 November 2024, Denmark played a non-international against Norway in Oslo.
+The last time both teams played each other was 20 years ago in Toulouse, France.